Skip to content

 • Have developmental disabilities or criminal justice experience

 It is for all these reasons that now, more than ever, Connective’s work in this area is so important.
-With this in mind, we were so pleased last week to announce that we have been selected, through a competitive process by BC Housing, as the operators of a new 50-bed supportive housing development in Prince George.
+With this in mind, we were so pleased last week to announce that we have been selected, through a competitive process by BC Housing Prince George, as the operators of a new 50-bed supportive housing development.

 ver the last three years in Prince George, staff have brought Connective’s long history of person-centered, housing-first care to the community, building a solid foundation that set the stage for this new partnership with BC Housing.